Where to Stay in Korea (2026): Best Areas for First-Time Visitors (Myeongdong, Hongdae & More)

-📌 If Busan is beach-first → Haeundae
+📌 Busan, beach-first → Haeundae

 Pick one.
 Everything else becomes easier.